wadehuang36/Project-Guidelines/react-native/README.md

     - core: the folder for core code
     - scenes: the folder for different scenes, for example,
       - home:
-        - home-main-component
+        - home-main.tsx
-        - home-search-component
+        - home-search.tsx
-        - home-list-component
+        - home-list.tsx
       - detail:
-        - detail-main-component
+        - detail-main.tsx
-        - detail-xxx-component
+        - detail-xxx.tsx
     - services: the folder for service code, for example,
       - api-service
   - test: the test code folder